Zoran Anušić, World Bank Group, Social Protection & Jobs

 Dubravko Mihaljek, Bank for International Settlements, Basel, Switzerland

-Adviser in Monetary and Economic Department of the BIS, with responsibilities for global macroeconomic monitoring, research on macro-financial stability frameworks, and meetings of Governors from Small Open Economies.
-Head of Macroeconomic Analysis (2011–18) and Emerging Markets (2010–11).
-Before joining the BIS, Dubravko was economist and senior economist in the Fiscal Affairs, European and Asian Departments of the IMF (1990–99), and researcher at the Economics Institute Zagreb (1982–89).
+Mr. Mihaljek, Head of Operations in Monetary and Economic Department of the BIS, responsible for department management, global macroeconomic monitoring, CEE countries, and meetings of Governors from Small Open Economies.
+Adviser (2018–19), Head of Macroeconomic Analysis (2011–18) and Emerging Markets (2010–11).
+Before joining the BIS, economist and senior economist in the Fiscal Affairs, European and Asian Departments of the IMF (1990–99), and researcher at the Economics Institute Zagreb (1982–89).
 Obtained PhD at the University of Pittsburgh, MA at the University of Minnesota and BA at the University of Zagreb.

-Hrvoje Šimović, Faculty of Economics and Business, Zagreb, Croatia
+Šime Smolić, Faculty of Economics and Business, University of Zagreb, Croatia

 Katarina Ott, Institute of Public Finance